4paradigm/OpenMLDB/docs/en/cli.md

   * If it is a master, execute the re-election of the master
   * If it is a slave, find the master node and delete the current endpoint copy from the master node
   * Modify is_alive status to no
-* concurrency: The concurrent number of task execution.
+* concurrency: the concurrent number of task execution.
 This configuration is optional, the default is 2 (name_server_task_concurrency configuration can be configured), and the maximum value is the value configured by name_server_task_max_concurrency

 ```bash
 > offlineendpoint 172.27.128.32:8541